sometimescasey/notsquirrel/README.md

 Download the APK and install: (link tbd)

 # Build
-All commands should be run from the project root folder unless otherwise specified.
+All commands should be run on `master` from the project root folder unless otherwise specified.

 1) Install npm packages.
 Note that this project's `package.json` points to the modified forks.
 ```